 A medical credentialing specialist ensures that a health care facility and its staff's credentials meet government and accrediting agency standards.
-An associate's degree along with communication, organization, and administrative skills can begin a career in medical credentialing.
-The demand for medical credentialing specialists is predicted to grow at a faster than average pace.
+An associate's degree, along with communication, organization, and administrative skills, can begin a career in medical credentialing.
 Although not required by all employers, professional certification may greatly increase job opportunities and wages.

 |Required Education||Associate's degree|

 |Other Requirements||Professional certification may be required or preferred by some employers|

 |Projected Job Growth* (2012-2022)||22% for all medical records and health information technicians|

 |Median Salary* (2014)||$35,900 for all medical records and health information technicians|